baekrok/DASH-Direction-Aware-SHrinking/README.md

 ## Synthetic Experiment

-For our synthetic experiment, please refer to the `Discrete_Feature_Learning.ipynb` file.
+For our synthetic experiment described in Section 4, please refer to the `Discrete_Feature_Learning.ipynb` file.

 ## 📚 Citation
 ```bibtex